shishenyxx/PASM/README.md

 `pryr`.
 (2014-11-11)

  #### Instructions for the Perl + R version:
-The [first part of the perl version](https://github.com/shishenyxx/PASM/blob/master/get_ref_alt_baseQ_corrected_calculate_only_2016_12_03.pl) is a pileup filter, it takes in SAMTools mpileup results and calculate different characters to count the bases, written by Jiarui Li, modified by Xiaoxu Yang and Xianing Zheng.
+The [first part of the Perl version](https://github.com/shishenyxx/PASM/blob/master/get_ref_alt_baseQ_corrected_calculate_only_2016_12_03.pl) is a pileup filter, it takes in SAMTools mpileup results and calculates different characters to count the bases, written by Jiarui Li, modified by Xiaoxu Yang and Xianing Zheng.
 (2015-03-24)

-You can also only [output the base qualtiy](https://github.com/shishenyxx/PASM/blob/master/get_ref_alt_baseQ_corrected_2016_12_03_output_basequality.pl) and deal with the base qualities in R.
+You can also only [output the base quality](https://github.com/shishenyxx/PASM/blob/master/get_ref_alt_baseQ_corrected_2016_12_03_output_basequality.pl) and deal with the base qualities in R.

 If you want to calculate the CIs with PASM Bayesian model, you can use [this perl script](https://github.com/shishenyxx/PASM/blob/master/get_ref_alt_baseQ_corrected_2016_12_03.pl), or a [older version perl script](https://github.com/shishenyxx/PASM/blob/master/old_get_ref_alt_baseQ_corrected_2016_07_14.pl).